etiur/satmutagenesis/docs/source/pele_files.rst

     $ python -m satumut.mutate_pdb --folder pdb_files --ligchain 'L' --ligname 'ANL' --atom1 "C:1:CU" --atom2 "L:1:N1" --cu --test

-As a result, it will create the 2 files necessary to launch a PELE simulation in marenostrum or nord for each of the PDBs in the folder.
+As a result, it will create the yaml files which are the input files for the PELE platform.